 This Plan has been prepared to satisfy the requirements of the Act, which enables Council or an accredited certifier to levy contributions from development for the provision of community infrastructure that is required to meet the demands of that development.
-Contributions may be in the form of a monetary contribution, dedication of land to Council or the provision of a <a href="mailto:ma
+Contributions may be in the form of a monetary contribution, dedication of land to Council or the provision of a material public benefit, which may include work commonly referred to as a 'work-in-kind'.